SrikanthChellappa/SimpleDNN/README.md

 # SimpleDNN

-This is a single dense layered DNN that is trained with a sample dataset that has a relationship defined in it.
+This is a single dense layered DNN that is trained with a sample dataset that has a relationship defined within it.

 If X is 2, then y is 5
 If x is 4, then y is 9 & so on